 Should A Life Insurance Policy be put in a Trust?

-Life insurance can indeed be placed in a trust?
-There are several compelling reasons to consider doing so
+Life insurance can indeed be placed in a trust.

 Let’s take a look at some of those reasons: